Battle of Kharistan: Aftermath

 Asad's resolution in confronting the khagan, and the wise strategic choice of making Balkh his residence, paid off, and allowed him to salvage a situation that, in the wake of several defeats at the hands of the Türgesh, had appeared seemingly hopeless—indeed, the Umayyad caliph, Hisham ibn Abd al-Malik, is said to have been incredulous at the first news of Asad's victory.
 The victory at Kharistan consolidated the Arab position in Khurasan, and particularly in Tokharistan, where the remaining loyal native rulers would certainly have gone over to the Türgesh if the latter had won or remained unopposed.
 Conversely the defeat diminished the prestige of Suluk, and may possibly have played a role in his assassination early in 738, although rivalries between the Türgesh, fanned by the Chinese court, were more directly responsible for this.
 The Türgesh khaganate then collapsed into infighting, and stopped being a serious threat to Umayyad interests in the area.
 As a result, the Battle of Kharistan is considered a turning point for Muslim fortunes in Central Asia.

-Under Asad's successor, Nasr ibn Sayyar, the Umayyad armies recovered most of Transoxiana by c.
+After 739 under Asad's successor, Nasr ibn Sayyar, the Umayyad armies moved eastward in order to capture Shash but were prevented from crossing the Jaxartes by a coalition of Türgesh troops, contingents from Shash, and followers of al-Harith.
+However, Nasr recovered most of Transoxiana by c.
 743, and with the Battle of Talas in 751 and the turmoil of the An Shi Rebellion, which terminated Chinese influence in Central Asia, Muslim dominance in the region was secured.
 Nevertheless, the losses suffered by the Syrians under Asad's command in the 737 campaign in Khuttal were of particularly grave importance in the long term, as the Syrian army was the main pillar of the Umayyad regime.
 Its numerical decline in Khurasan meant that the Khurasan-born Arabs could no longer be completely controlled by force; this opened the way not only for the appointment of a native Khurasani Arab governor in the person of Nasr ibn Sayyar, but also, eventually, for the outbreak of the Abbasid Revolution that toppled the Umayyad regime.